skarrea/HC-docs/docs/on-boarding.md

 2. Create a user folder
    Path: `/mnt/work/users/username`

     - This is your user personal folder.
 You can organize it as you wish.

 3. Project folder organization

     - Maintain this organization and don't change it.

     - Enforce good data practices.

     - Learn the difference between Linux symbolic links vs copies.

 4. Cloud privacy

     - Know which data you can and can't access.

     - Learn how to restrict others from accessing your folders _if deemed necessary_.

 5. Compute nodes and user accounts

     > **This should be guided and explained by the lab coordinator**

     - Use only if you will need to use GPUs or non-managed machines.

     - Ask the lab coordinator to create you a user on the node.

           > [NOTE] Your username at the node shall be the same of the home lab's.

     - Ask for explanation of the differences between GPU nodes and the home instance.

     - Ask for explanation of the data transfer between GPU nodes and home instance.

     - If there is a need for it, ask the lab coordinator to grant you **sudo** access.

-     > [NOTE] You will not be grant sudo access automatically.
+          > [NOTE] You will not be granted sudo access automatically.

     - Setup your requirements on the node:

       - Install user-specific mamba.

       - Install any other software you may need (e.g. itk-snap, MATLAB,..etc) also user-specific.

     - Ask the lab coordinator if is Docker already installed on the node machine.

           > [NOTE] Docker shall be installed system-wide and users shall be added to the docker group.

 6. Data transfer policy

     - You **MUST read** the Data Treatment section on this internal wiki.

     - Never download data without **explicit written permission from Lab leader**, except for material allowed for publications.